ultimate271/notes/journal/journal.md

-immediately without thinking, I said in jest "So you triggered it" at which I immediately realized that my jest probably had quite a lot of truth in it, and Linda immediately replied that she probably did, and that seeing her there, him being confused at having him there, and etc, were giving him a strong sense that he was on his death bed.
+immediately without thinking, I said in jest "So you triggered it" at which I immediately realized that my jest probably had quite a lot of truth in it, and Linda immediately replied that she probably did, and that seeing her there, him being confused at having her there, and etc, were giving him a strong sense that he was on his death bed.
 And she wanted just one good night, and so far she was 0-3, and she just wants one good night with him while she is there.